 The program offers a wide variety of material at various mathematical levels.
 Some is problem oriented, some introduces areas that are not ordinarily encountered in the undergraduate curriculum.
 There will be lots of problems, including research problems, that students can work on in groups or alone throughout the program - and later!!
 Students are encouraged to work together and to organize evening and weekend study sessions.
 Students are expected to spend substantial amounts of time working on projects or problems outside of classes.

-The precise program for 2019 has not yet been established.
+The precise program for 2024 has not yet been established.
 As always, we plan to offer a variety of courses at various levels, arranged into several "sequences".
 The program will be frontloaded in intensity to maximize opportunities to get started on research problems and papers.
-Abstracts of the course offerings will likely be made available in March or April.
-At this writing (November, 2018), the list of faculty participants has not yet been determined.
-The faculty participants will be announced as soon as possible, and updates will appear on the web site.
+Abstracts of the course offerings will likely be made available in late May.
+At this writing (November, 2023), the list of faculty participants has not been determined.
+The faculty participants will be announced as soon as possible, but that may not be until May, 2024.
+Updates will appear on the web site.

-Abstracts of courses from the 2002-2018 REU's are on previous years' web pages.
-As in previous years, there will be courses in many areas of mathematics, including geometry, topology, number theory, probability, logic, and others.
+Abstracts of courses from the 2002-2023 REU's are on previous years' web pages.
+As in previous years, there will be courses in many areas of mathematics, presumably including geometry, topology, number theory, probability, logic, and others.